Sjagadale2002/Fire-Detection-Using-Yolo-V8-/README.md

 - time
 - Threading

-- If any Problem then we connect on email:sjsuyog20002@gmail.com
+- If any Problem then we can connect through email:sjsuyog20002@gmail.com
 - Use this Link for my Page:https://github.com/Sjagadale2002/Fire-Detection-Using-Yolo-V8-.git